(updated April 2019)

 his or her property.
 Swing sets are not permitted in the front yard of any

-M. Mail Boxes and Property Identification Markers – Black mailboxes
+M. Mail Boxes and Property Identification Markers – Black Mailboxes with

-with red flags must be on a black metal post and address markers must be
+red flags must be on a black metal post and address markers Must be consistent with

 N. Rental, For-Sale and Commercial Signs – “For Rent” and “For Sale”